PyO3/pyo3/guide/src/building_and_distribution.md

 As your extension module may be run with multiple different Python versions you may occasionally find you need to check the Python version at runtime to customize behavior.
 See [the relevant section of this guide](./building_and_distribution/multiple_python_versions.html#checking-the-python-version-at-runtime) on supporting multiple Python versions at runtime.

-PyO3 is only able to link your extension module to api3 version up to and including your host Python version.
+PyO3 is only able to link your extension module to abi3 version up to and including your host Python version.
 E.g., if you set `abi3-py38` and try to compile the crate with a host of Python 3.7, the build will fail.

-> Note: If you set more that one of these api version feature flags the lowest version always wins.
+> Note: If you set more that one of these `abi3` version feature flags the lowest version always wins.
 For example, with both `abi3-py37` and `abi3-py38` set, PyO3 would build a wheel which supports Python 3.7 and up.

 #### Building `abi3` extensions without a Python interpreter